javadfarshchi/Prediction-of-Heart-Disease-in-Patients/README.md

-# Prediction-of-Heart-Disease-in-Patients
-Prediction of Heart Disease in Patients
+# Project Description - Prediction of Heart Disease in Patients